Pandahjs/Lexicon_Generator/ResearchPaper/PaperGPT.md

 #### **Generate Symbols for Trait Words and Non-Trait Words**

 Each word is first assigned a symbol based on its inherent meaning.
 For example, the symbol for "man" might incorporate an abstract representation of a living being, combined with a marker for goodness.
-For "monster," the symbol would reflect its living nature as well as incorporate an evil marker.
+For "monster," the symbol would reflect its living nature but would instead incorporate an evil marker.
 Non-trait words, such as "sword," would be represented with a more neutral symbol, indicating its function as an object.

 #### **Show Composition After Generation**

 Once the symbols for each word and trait are generated, they can be combined according to the grammatical rules of the system.
-For instance, a phrase like "man not monster" would generate a symbol for "monster" overlaid with the negation symbol and then combined with the symbol for "man."
+For instance, a phrase like "man not monster" would generate a symbol for "man" overlaid with the negation symbol and then combined with the symbol for "monster."
 The result would be a new symbol that communicates the idea of a man who is not a monster, maintaining consistency with the language's underlying rules.

 ---